Emergency & Critical Care Consults

 Call-In.
 Criticalist Answers.

-Call directly to speak with a Criticalist & verbally relay:
+Call directly to speak with a Criticalist

 • Case name, signalment, hospital info